neilgee/genesischild/readme.md

 ###WooCommerce
 - WooCommerce style sheet set to load before main style sheet
 - Some generic CSS styles declared in styles.css
-- WooCommerce theme support declared as an action in functions.php but commented out
+- WooCommerce theme support declared as an action in woocommerce.php but commented out - the woocommerce.php file is on includes and is called in via functions.php as an include, this is commented out be default.
 - Using Genesis Connect for WooCommerce

 ###Miscellaneous